 - Key steps include application review, risk assessment, credit checks, and compliance verification.

 This process involves reviewing the business’s structure, financial health, industry type, and compliance with regulations.
+Some industries, such as gambling and cannabis, are considered high-risk and may face higher processing fees or application rejections due to industry risk.
+Service providers, including independent sales organizations (ISOs), play a key role in merchant account underwriting and may have specialized expertise in certain industries.
 Payment processors need to ensure they are working with reliable merchants who won’t expose them to undue risks, such as fraud, chargebacks, or regulatory violations.

 The primary purpose of merchant account underwriting is to mitigate risks for payment processors and credit card networks.
 By thoroughly assessing merchants, processors can: